covjson/specification/spec.md

 A CoverageJSON object with the type `"Coverage"` is a coverage object.

-- A coverage object may have the member `"profile"` with a string value to indicate that the coverage follows a certain structure (e.g. has a certain domain profile or restrictions on parameters).
+- A coverage object MAY have the member `"profile"` with a string value to indicate that the coverage follows a certain structure (e.g. has a certain domain profile or restrictions on parameters).
 See the ["Common CoverageJSON Profiles Specification"](profiles.md), which forms part of this specification, for details.
-Custom profiles not part of this specification may be given by full URIs only.
+Custom profiles not part of this specification MAY be given by full URIs only.
-- If a coverage has a commonly used identifier, that identifier should be included as a member of the coverage object with the name `"id"`.
+- If a coverage has a commonly used identifier, that identifier SHOULD be included as a member of the coverage object with the name `"id"`.
-- A coverage object must have a member with the name `"domain"` where the value is either a domain object or a URL.
+- A coverage object MUST have a member with the name `"domain"` where the value is either a domain object or a URL.
-- If the value of `"domain"` is a URL and the referenced domain has a `"profile"` member, then the coverage object must have the member `"domainProfile"` where the value must equal the `"profile"` value of the referenced domain.
+- If the value of `"domain"` is a URL and the referenced domain has a `"profile"` member, then the coverage object MUST have the member `"domainProfile"` where the value MUST equal the `"profile"` value of the referenced domain.
-- A coverage object may have a member with the name `"parameters"` where the value is an object where each member has as name a short identifier and as value a parameter object.
+- A coverage object MAY have a member with the name `"parameters"` where the value is an object where each member has as name a short identifier and as value a parameter object.
 The identifier corresponds to the commonly known concept of "variable name" and is merely used in clients for conveniently accessing the corresponding range object.
-- A coverage object must have a `"parameters"` member if the coverage object is not part of a coverage collection or if the coverage collection does not have a `"parameters"` member.
+- A coverage object MUST have a `"parameters"` member if the coverage object is not part of a coverage collection or if the coverage collection does not have a `"parameters"` member.
-- A coverage object may have a member with the name `"parameterGroups"` where the value is an array of ParameterGroup objects.
+- A coverage object MAY have a member with the name `"parameterGroups"` where the value is an array of ParameterGroup objects.
-- A coverage object must have a member with the name `"ranges"` where the value is a range set object.
+- A coverage object MUST have a member with the name `"ranges"` where the value is a range set object.
 Any member of a range set object has as name any of the names in a `"parameters"` object in scope and as value either an NdArray object or a URL.
 A `"parameters"` member in scope is either within the enclosing coverage object or, if part of a coverage collection, in the parent coverage collection object.
-The shape and axis names of each NdArray object must correspond to the domain axes defined by `"domain"`.
-If the referenced parameter object has a `"categoryEncoding"` member, then each array element of the `"values"` NdArray member must be equal to one of the values defined in the `"categoryEncoding"` object and be interpreted as the matching category.
+The shape and axis names of each NdArray object MUST correspond to the domain axes defined by `"domain"`.
+If the referenced parameter object has a `"categoryEncoding"` member, then each array element of the `"values"` NdArray member MUST be equal to one of the values defined in the `"categoryEncoding"` object and be interpreted as the matching category.

 ### 6.4.
 Coverage Collection Objects

 A CoverageJSON object with the type `"CoverageCollection"` is a coverage collection object.

-- A coverage collection object may have the member `"profile"` with a string value to indicate that the coverage collection follows a certain structure (e.g. only has coverages with a specific domain or coverage profile).
+- A coverage collection object MAY have the member `"profile"` with a string value to indicate that the coverage collection follows a certain structure (e.g. only has coverages with a specific domain or coverage profile).
 See the ["Common CoverageJSON Profiles Specification"](profiles.md), which forms part of this specification, for details.
-Custom profiles not part of this specification may be given by full URIs only.
+Custom profiles not part of this specification MAY be given by full URIs only.
-- A coverage collection object must have a member with the name `"coverages"`.
+- A coverage collection object MUST have a member with the name `"coverages"`.
 The value corresponding to `"coverages"` is an array.
 Each element in the array is a coverage object as defined above.
-- A coverage collection object may have a member with the name `"parameters"` where the value is an object where each member has as name a short identifier and as value a parameter object.
+- A coverage collection object MAY have a member with the name `"parameters"` where the value is an object where each member has as name a short identifier and as value a parameter object.
-- A coverage collection object may have a member with the name `"parameterGroups"` where the value is an array of ParameterGroup objects.
+- A coverage collection object MAY have a member with the name `"parameterGroups"` where the value is an array of ParameterGroup objects.
-- A coverage collection object may have a member with the name `"referencing"` where the value is an array of reference system connection objects.
+- A coverage collection object MAY have a member with the name `"referencing"` where the value is an array of reference system connection objects.

 ## 7. JSON-LD

-A JSON-LD context may be established by including a `"@context"` element in the root of a CoverageJSON object which should refer to the base CoverageJSON context `"https://rawgit.com/reading-escience-centre/coveragejson/master/contexts/coveragejson-base.jsonld"` and any other necessary contexts.
-Domain axis values and range values should *not* be exposed as linked data since they are currently not suitable for such representation.
+A JSON-LD context MAY be established by including a `"@context"` element in the root of a CoverageJSON object which SHOULD refer to the base CoverageJSON context `"https://rawgit.com/reading-escience-centre/coveragejson/master/contexts/coveragejson-base.jsonld"` and any other necessary contexts.
+Domain axis values and range values SHOULD *not* be exposed as linked data since they are currently not suitable for such representation.

 Example:
 ```js